Felix-Quehl/c-inter-process-communication/README.md

 int shared_memory_id;
 // to access the memory we are going to need a pointer, this is it
 // we want to share only a single integer value
-// in a real implementation you a probably want a struct int *pointer;
+// in a real implementation you probably want a struct int *pointer;

 // we need to initialize the shared memory with the shmget function